Matching Embeddings for Domain Adaptation: Experiments

 \subsection{Results}

-\textbf{1) Digits: } We compare our results with state-of-the-art methods in UDA and SSDA scenarios.
-In the UDA scenario, we use a fully labeled source and a fully unlabeled target to perform the adaptation.
-In Table \ref{digits_table_unsup}, we show our results and compare them to previous approaches as obtained from their papers.
-We report the mean accuracy and its standard deviation across ten random experiments and the accuracy obtained by our best run.
-Even though our method is not designed for an unsupervised scenario, it is competitive on methods on \textbf{M $\rightarrow$ U} and \textbf{U $\rightarrow$ M}.
-Our method performs poorly on \textbf{S $\rightarrow$ M}, which presents a higher domain shift, and ACAL performs the best by matching features at a pixe-level adding a relaxation on the cycle consistency, replacing it by a task-specific loss.
+We compare our results against the following state-of-the-art methods for supervised and semi-supervised domain adaptation: CCSA \cite{motiian_2017b}, FADA \cite{motiian_2017a}, F-CADA \cite{zou_2019} and $d$-SNE \cite{Xu_2019_CVPR}.
+For the first experiment we used the evaluation protocol defined in CCSA \cite{motiian_2017b}: 2.000 samples where randomly selected from MNIST as a source, and 0 labels (denoted as 0-shot), one label (denoted as 1-shot), three labels per class (denoted as 3-shot), five labels per class (denoted as 5-shot) and seven labels per class (denoted as 7-shot) where chosen from USPS as target.
+For fair comparison we used LeNet \cite{lecunn_1998} as the network architecture for the encoder.
+The results are shown in Table \ref{digits_table_semisup_2000}.
+As can be seen, our proposed method outperform previous state of the art in all the cases for this task even in the unsupervised scenario (i.e. 0 labels per class).

-For the SSDA scenario, we perform experiments using one label per class on the target (denoted as 1-shot) and five labels per class on the target (denoted as 5-shot).
-The rest of the training samples are used in an unsupervised fashion.
-We compare our results against other methods that utilize the same number of labels per class.
-Notice that CCSA \cite{motiian_2017b} and FADA \cite{motiian_2017a} do not utilize unlabeled samples during training while we do.
-The results are computed using the same procedure as before and are displayed in Table \ref{digits_table_semisup}.
-Here, we outperform all previous approaches.
-Our approach has a higher speed of adaptation in the sense that by using a small number of labels in the target domain we are able to obtain competitive results.
+For the second experiment we used the evaluation protocol proposed in F-CADA \cite{zou_2019}, i.e. three domain adaptation task are performed: from MNIST to USPS (\textbf{M$\rightarrow$ U}), from USPS to MNIST (\textbf{U$\rightarrow$ M}), and from SVHN to MNIST (\textbf{S$\rightarrow$ M}).
+We performed 5 experiments using 1-shot, 3-shot, 5-shots, 7-shot and 10-shot.
+The rest of the training samples are used in an unsupervised fashion (Notice that CCSA \cite{motiian_2017b} and FADA \cite{motiian_2017a} do not utilize unlabeled samples during training while we do).
+We use similar network architectures as the ones proposed in \cite{ming_2017}, \cite{hu_2018}.
+The results are displayed in Table \ref{digits_table_semisup}.
+Notice we report two results for our method, named \emph{best} and \emph{random}.
+As we use stochastic optimization, results will depend on the randomness of the training procedure.
+We trained our model 5 times and report as \emph{random} the mean and standard deviation of the accuracy over the test set.
+The value reported as \emph{best} is the accuracy over the test set of the best model in terms of the evaluation over the validation set.
+For the 1-shot and 3-shot tests we outperform all previous approaches.
+For the 5-shot test F-CADA performs better than AVDA only on the \textbf{U$\rightarrow$ M} task.
+For the 7-shot and 10-shot test, our model still performs better than the rest on the \textbf{S$\rightarrow$ M} task, and achieve competitive results for the \textbf{M$\rightarrow$ U} and \textbf{U$\rightarrow$ M} tasks.
+In general, our approach has a higher speed of adaptation in the sense that by using a small number of labels in the target domain we are able to obtain competitive results.